 Load: During the record period, SDG&E sought to self-schedule 100% of the day-ahead bundled load forecast.
 Self-scheduling ensured that SDG&E would purchase its forecasted load requirement in the DAM rather than rolling the requirement into the real-time market which produces more volatile prices.
 The DAM was preferred for two other reasons.
 The first reason was that SDG&E was required to self-schedule or bid in its (non-use limited) resources into the DAM under Resource Adequacy must-offer rules in the CAISO Tariff.
 Therefore, while balanced schedules were not mandated, the DAM did provide a means for supply revenues to effectively offset the load costs provided that SDG&E self-scheduled its load in the DAM.
 The second reason was that the depth of the day-ahead bilateral market allowed SDG&E to hedge its self-scheduled load exposed to the CAISO DAM clearing price via market transactions.
-Attachment A - 2018 Summary Load Data and LMP Price Forecasts.xlsx contains detailed summary load data and results.
+In the future, SDG&E may choose to bid a portion of its forecasted load.
+Attachment A - 2019 Summary Load Data and LMP Price Forecasts.xlsx contains detailed summary load data and results.

 - Non-intermittent must-take resources: SDG&E continued to self-schedule available must-take generation on a day-ahead basis to offset DAM load awards.
 For resources that were scheduled by sellers and not SDG&E, sellers continued to self-schedule their available generation into the DAM.
-Credit for the DA revenues was transferred back to SDG&E either via an Inter-SC Trade ("IST") for the self-scheduled quantity or settled after the fact by the settlements group. - that were Variable Energy Resources ("VER") were scheduled in the hour-ahead scheduling process as required by the CAISO.
+Credit for the DA revenues was transferred back to SDG&E either via an Inter-SC Trade ("IST") for the self-scheduled quantity or settled after the fact by the settlements group. - Generation convergence bids: Some of SDG&E's intermittent resources that were Variable Energy Resources ("VER") were scheduled in the hour-ahead scheduling process as required by the CAISO.
 SDG&E utilized convergence bids to effectively shift the CAISO's payment for VER resources from the real-time market to the DAM, thereby providing a better offset to load charges which, as discussed above, settle against DAM prices.
 The Commission authorized this application of Convergence Bidding in D.10-12-034.
-The daily process consists of three main steps: (1) retrieval of the day-ahead VER forecast for the relevant resources; (2) creation of convergence bid quantities considering (a) the DAM, (b) convergence bid quantity limitations imposed by the CAISO and (c) reduction of quantities in hours that have historically produced negative returns on the convergence bids SDG&E would have submitted; and (3) pricing of convergence bids such that the virtual supply was not sold at unreasonably low price levels.
+The daily process consists of three main steps: (1) retrieval of the day-ahead VER forecast for the relevant resources; (2) creation of convergence bid quantities considering (a) the percentage of the day-ahead VER quantity forecast to be shifted into the DAM, (b) convergence bid quantity limitations imposed by the CAISO and (c) reduction of quantities in hours that have historically produced negative returns on the convergence bids SDG&E would have submitted; and (3) pricing of convergence bids such that the virtual supply was not sold at unreasonably low price levels.
 The results of SDG&E's convergence bidding activity were reported quarterly to the Procurement Review Group ("PRG") as required by D.10-12-034.
+The remaining VER resources in the portfolio utilized energy bids to also attempt to shift the CAISO's payment for VER resources from the real-time market to the DAM.